sayedtaban/3D-polygonal-building-from-LiDAR-point-cloud/README.md

 - Processed Dataset: A ready-to-use dataset specifically processed for this project.
 - Pre-trained Models: Pre-trained models to facilitate immediate testing and evaluation.
 - Visualized Results: Examples of visualized results from the models for reference.

-## Acknowledgements

-This work is built upon [polygen](https://github.com/anshulcgm/polygen/tree/master).
-We thank the author's great work and repo.